duqian91/drug_shortage/README.md

 ## Project apps
 - [ ] clean_gespharx8_excel

-    Uploads Excel file, clean and commit data into database
+    Uploads Excel file by creating a user view, save data in dict, clean and commit data into database model using save()

 - [ ] drug_shortage_api

-    Run databse DIN with Canadian Drugs Shortage Databse API and commit result into databse
+    Run databse DIN with Canadian Drugs Shortage Databse API and commit result into databse with save()

+    Make this task a background task using Celery

 - [ ] display_table

-    Display data
+    Display data with Queryset.
+Consider creating a custom manager to better query data

 ## About
 This django project is used to fetch Canadian Drug Shortage api from Gespharx8 exported spreadsheet.